PX4/PX4-Devguide/flow_lidar_inav_setup.md

 ### Flight Video Outdoor
 {% youtube %}https://www.youtube.com/watch?v=Ttfq0-2K434{% endyoutube %}

 Below is a plot of the autonomous mission from the above video using optical flow.
 GPS is not used to estimate the vehicle position but is plotted for a ground truth comparison.
+The offset between the GPS and flow data is due to the initialization of the estimator from user error on where it was placed.
+The initial placement is assumed to be at LPE_LAT and LPE_LON (described below).

 ![](images/lpe/lpe_flow_vs_gps.png)